-This is the inscription next to a number of the photographs artist Camilla Watson, friend of Spotter Alexandre, has decorated the walls of this Lisbon street with.
+This is the inscription next to a number of the photographs that artist Camilla Watson, a friend of Spotter Alexandre, has decorated the walls of this Lisbon street with.

 “I wanted to honor the elder ones living nearby – my neighbors”, she says.
-The buildings she chose to use as her ‘gallery’ looked as if they haden’t been touched in 100 years, and Camilla immediately saw a connection between them and their inhabitants.
+The buildings she chose to use as her ‘gallery’ looked like they hadn’t been touched in 100 years.
+Camilla then saw a connection between them and their inhabitants.

 “All of the images on the wall here, the people in them, they’ve chosen the ones they’d like on the walls… […] they love it.
 They feel proud to be on the walls, and many more of them want to be on the walls.
 The tourists love it… I guess because the expression in the photos is between the subjects and me, so they get to be a step closer to the community.”